Prathamesh-chougale-17/HSBC/README.md

 # Fraud Detection Dashboard

 This is a comprehensive dashboard that provides insights into financial fraud detection using various data visualization techniques.
-The dashboard is built using React, TypeScript, Tailwind CSS, and Recharts.
+The dashboard is built using Nextjs, TypeScript, Tailwind CSS, and Recharts.

 ## Key Features